jayeshpaluru/QuoteOfTheDay/README.md

 # Quote Of The Day
-### A chrome extension that provides a quote of the day.
+### A chrome extension that provides a motivational or inspiring quote of the day.
 Built with Tailwind and Node.js.

 ## Purpose
 ### Have you ever felt unmotivated and need someone to tell you something to start your day off right?